vonhraban/docs-1/pages/platform.md

 Join the #platform channel on [slack](https://micro.mu/slack) to discuss more.
 We'll be revealing the details soon for an invite-only beta.

+To run your own self-hosted version of the platform go to [GitHub](https://github.com/micro/micro/tree/master/platform).

 {% include links.html %}